sandymoredoit/MGR-Road/README.md

 This code is based on [SAM-Road](https://github.com/htcr/sam_road).

-⚠️ Sorry, the Key Modifications in model_MGRroad.py will be released upon paper acceptance.
+⚠️ Sorry, the model_MGRroad.py will be released upon paper acceptance.

 ## Installation
 You need the following: